Florida Medicaid and Funeral Costs - Burial Expenses

-When discussing different medicaid spend down techniques, I often start with something both practical and morose: prepaying for funeral and burial costs.
+When discussing different medicaid spend down techniques, we eventually get to more interesting and creative way to protect my client's assets.
+But, I often start with a Florida medicaid planning spend down suggestion that is both practical and morose: prepaying for funeral and burial costs.

 It is my experience that most of my elderly medicaid clients have two primary goals: maintain the highest possible quality of life with dignity and avoid being a burden on their family.
 To the latter end, pre-paying for one's funeral costs and burial expenses is a very practical way to give the gift of one less burden to place on grieving family members.
 It is also a very practical way, used in conjunction with other Medicaid planning strategies, get countable assets below the $2,000.00 asset limit, which is required for Medicaid eligibility in Florida.